skat/emcs-b2b-ws-sample-client-java/README.md

 Fulfillment of WS Policy requirements is achieved using CXF's in and out interceptor framework and the `emcs-policy.xml` file details which parts are to be signed and encrypted, and how to present certificate for authentication on the server side.
+This configuration file also demonstrates how secure transport (https) is enabled client side.

 ## Run client